Our Conveyancing Solicitors in Colchester, Essex, provide tips for when you're buying a property with a friend and how to keep yourself protected.

 Create a Joint Bank Account

-At this point, it is worth considering setting up a joint bank account for the mortgage payments.
+You might want to think about setting up a joint bank account for the mortgage payments.
 Direct debits can be set up every month into the joint bank account, so you are both equally covering the expenses.

 Tenants in Common